Jeļena Ostapenko: 2020–2021: Eastbourne title, Olympic Games

+2022: Major semifinals, doubles No. 7

-Ostapenko reached the third round at the Australian Open, falling to Barbora Krejčíková after taking the first set.
+Ostapenko reached the third round at the Australian Open, falling to Barbora Krejčíková after winning the first set.

-At the Dubai Championships, she reached the final after defeating four Grand Slam champions: Kenin, Świątek, Kvitová and Halep in each round.
-She won the championship match against Veronika Kudermetova.
-This was her fifth title, and sixth final at WTA 500 level or above, and third final in the past nine months after a title run in Eastbourne and a runner-up showing in Luxembourg the previous year.
+At the Dubai Championships, she defeated four Grand Slam champions — Sofia Kenin, Iga Świątek, Petra Kvitová, and Simona Halep — en route to the final.
+In the championship match, she defeated Veronika Kudermetova, 6–0, 6–4.
+This was her fifth title, sixth final at WTA 500 level or above, and third final in the past nine months, after a title run in Eastbourne and a runner-up showing in Luxembourg the previous year.
 She returned to the top 15 at world No. 13 in the WTA singles rankings.
-At the same tournament, she made also the final in doubles, partnering Lyudmyla Kichenok but they were defeated by Kudermetova and Mertens.
+She and Lyudmyla Kichenok reached the final of the same competition in doubles, but Kudermetova and Mertens prevailed.

-At the Qatar Open, Ostapenko lost in the semifinals against Anett Kontaveit.
-In her next three singles matches at Indian Wells, Miami, and Madrid, she lost in the first round.
-In Madrid, she reached the semifinals in doubles with Lyudmyla Kichenok losing to Gabriela Dabrowski and Giuliana Olmos.
-Her woes continued with a first-round loss at the Italian Open.
-At the French Open, Ostapenko lost in the second round to Alizé Cornet in three sets.
-In doubles, at the same tournament she reached the semifinals of a Major for the first time partnering again with Kichenok.
+At the Qatar Ladies Open, Ostapenko lost in the semifinals to Anett Kontaveit.
+She then lost in the first round of her next four tournaments (Indian Wells, Miami, Madrid, and Rome), losing to Shelby Rogers in consecutive matches.
+In Madrid, she reached the semifinals in doubles alongside Lyudmyla Kichenok, losing to eventual champions Gabriela Dabrowski and Giuliana Olmos.
+At the French Open, Ostapenko lost in the second round to Alizé Cornet, in three sets.
+In doubles at the same tournament, she reached the semifinals of a major for the first time, partnering again with Kichenok.

-At Wimbledon, she reached the fourth round in singles where she lost to Tatjana Maria.
-At the same tournament, she reached the doubles semifinals, partnering also with Kichenok, and mixed doubles quarterfinals, partnering Robert Farah.
+At Wimbledon, Ostapenko reached the fourth round in singles losing to Tatjana Maria, after missing two match points.
+At the same tournament, she entered the doubles semifinals with Kichenok, and the mixed doubles quarterfinals, partnering Robert Farah.

-At the Cincinnati Open, she reached the second round in singles, defeating Beatriz Haddad Maia before losing to Madison Keys.
-In doubles with Kichenok, she reached the final defeating Australian Open finalists Haddad Maia and Anna Danilina and top seeds Kudermetova and Mertens.
-The pair won their biggest title defeating Nicole Melichar-Martinez and Ellen Perez.
-As a result, Ostapenko reached the top 10 at world No. 9 in the doubles rankings on 22 August 2022 and reached a career-high doubles ranking of No. 7 on 12 September 2022 after a third round showing in doubles at the US Open.
+At the Cincinnati Open, she defeated Beatriz Haddad Maia in the second round, before losing to Madison Keys.
+In doubles with Kichenok, she reached the final, defeating Australian Open finalists Haddad Maia and Anna Danilina and top seeds Kudermetova and Mertens.
+The pair won their biggest title defeating Nicole Melichar and Ellen Perez.
+As a result, Ostapenko made her top 10 debut at No. 9 in the doubles rankings on 22 August 2022, and reached a career-high doubles ranking of No. 7 on 12 September 2022 after a third round showing at the US Open.

-She qualified for the 2022 WTA Finals with Kichenok where they reached the semifinals.
+Ostapenko and Kichenok qualified for the 2022 WTA Finals, where they reached the semifinals.

 She ended the season ranked No. 18 in singles and No. 14 in doubles.